doortree0601/python_matching_app/README.md

 ## Section 1 - Database Structure

 A relational database was developed for this project.
-The scheme can be accessed here: https://app.quickdatabasediagrams.com/#/d/QvkzNp
+The schema can be accessed here: https://app.quickdatabasediagrams.com/#/d/QvkzNp

 The basic design principle is to minimize interactions with the database unless absolutely necessary.
 This is designed with real-world applications in mind, where connections to databases can be expensive.
 We work primarily with objects in our program.